superdev808/shopping-list/README.md

 - FE is running on port `3000` by default

-## TODD / Possible improvement with More Time
+## TODO / Possible improvement with More Time

 ### Backend
 - Managed DB with the file in [db](./backend/db/) directory for easier review and demonstration.
 Consider to configure DB properly and use Postgres as recommended.